How to Create a WordPress Child Theme

 For the last two methods, you will need to have some knowledge of CSS, HTML, and PHP.

-However, if you only want to put some code snippets to add some function from the internet to your WordPress site, let’s take Metabox custom field generated code for the example, then you can put them in the child theme’s functions.php file anytime without worrying about breaking or updating the parent theme.
+However, if you only want to put some code snippets to add some function from the internet to your WordPress site, let’s take Metabox custom field generated code for example, then you can put them in the child theme’s functions.php file anytime without worrying about breaking or updating the parent theme.

 Removing a WordPress Child Theme